 How to Bone, Stuff and Roll Turkey Legs

 In this recipe article I explain in detail how to remove the legs from the main body and take out the remaining bones from the legs.

-I show you how to make my own homemade stuffing and place it into the leg flesh.
+I show you how to make your own homemade stuffing and place it into the leg flesh.

-There are step by step instructions with lots of photos of the process.
+There are step by step instructions with videos and photos of the process.